nlivaic/SparkRoseDigital.Template/source/readme.md

 ### Branches

 **All** pipelines work with `master` branch .
 If you are using `main`, remember to do a search and replace.

-## Provisioning resources on Azure manually

-Even though the pipelines are built in such a way to take advantage of Bicep files to provision stuff on Azure, you can run those scripts on your own by executing `. ./provisionLocal.ps1`.
-Before running that script, look into `variables.ps1` file - it has all the parameters needed to provision, but you can change values if you wish.
-Make sure the variable values here are the same ones as in the release pipeline, otherwise you will end up with two different resource groups.

 ## Project naming